LucaFranceschi01/IRWA-2025-G23/project_progress/part_2/README.md

 However, this approach failed to improve the overall results:
 - Precision and recall remained inconsistent across seeds.
-- The improvement was not reproducible — different runs produced different “best” seeds.
 - Random noise introduced artificial ranking differences not supported by the actual TF-IDF similarity values.

 As a result, we discarded this method and instead adopted a deterministic ranking using:
 `retrieved['rank'] = retrieved['score'].rank(method='dense', ascending=False)`

 This ensured reproducibility and consistent evaluation across runs, even though identical scores remained tied.
 Given the limited number of relevance labels and the high frequency of equal TF-IDF scores, the deterministic ranking provided a fairer and more interpretable evaluation baseline.
+This approach, however, poses significant changes in the way metrics are computed and might not be as theoretically backed as standard formulae.

 ### 2.3.